Honza0297/ITU/README.md

 * Run the project by clicking "Run" or "Shift + F10"

 ## Using git repository (easy and fast):
-* Download Android Studio and install Flutter plugin (There is great tutorial by FLutter: https://flutter.dev/docs/get-started/install)
+* Download Android Studio and install Flutter plugin (There is great tutorial by Flutter: https://flutter.dev/docs/get-started/install)
 * Clone git repository: https://github.com/Honza0297/ITU.git
 * Open it as a project in Android Studio
 * Click on pubspec.yaml, In the top of the screeen, yellow bar shows up.
-Click on "Packages get" or similar (may be slightly different in various sstems and versions).
+Click on "Packages get" or similar (may be slightly different in various systems and versions).
 * If you do not have any, make your virtual device: click on "AVD Manager" icon (close to "Run, Debug, Stop" buttons), create and run your virtual device
 * Then just Run the project